NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/_index.md

 We will mostly use the **[Python](https://www.python.org/)** programming language, and focus on well-known  microeconomic and macroeconomic models from the core bachelor courses (Edgeworth, Koopman, Solow, AS-AD etc.).
 The course requires you to get your hands dirty, programming is not a spectator sport.

 All students attending the course will receive 6 months of free access to **[DataCamp](https://www.datacamp.com/home)**.
-In the first clases you will follow online courses at DataCamp to learn the basics of Python.
+In the first classes you will follow online courses at DataCamp to learn the basics of Python.
 For details, see the **[course plan](/course-plan/)**

 The course is centered arround three GitHub repositories:

-1. [lectures-2019](https://github.com/NumEconCopenhagen/lectures-2019): Slides and code for the lectures ([interactive](https://mybinder.org/v2/gh/NumEconCopenhagen/lectures-2019/master))
+1. [lectures-2019](https://github.com/NumEconCopenhagen/lectures-2019): Slides and code for the lectures ([interactive version](https://mybinder.org/v2/gh/NumEconCopenhagen/lectures-2019/master))
-2. [exercises-2019](https://github.com/NumEconCopenhagen/exercises-2019): Problem sets with solutions ([interactive](https://mybinder.org/v2/gh/NumEconCopenhagen/exercises-2019/master))
+2. [exercises-2019](https://github.com/NumEconCopenhagen/exercises-2019): Problem sets with solutions ([interactive version](https://mybinder.org/v2/gh/NumEconCopenhagen/exercises-2019/master))
-3. [NumEcon](https://github.com/NumEconCopenhagen/numecon): Package for numerical economics ([interactive](https://mybinder.org/v2/gh/NumEconCopenhagen/NumEcon/master))
+3. [NumEcon](https://github.com/NumEconCopenhagen/numecon): Package for numerical economics ([interactive version](https://mybinder.org/v2/gh/NumEconCopenhagen/NumEcon/master))

-The **course responsible** is [Jeppe Druedahl](http://web.econ.ku.dk/druedahl/), Assistant Professor, University of Copenhagen, [Center for Economic Behavior and Inequality](https://www.econ.ku.dk/cebi).
+The **course responsible** is [Jeppe Druedahl](http://web.econ.ku.dk/druedahl/), assistant professor, University of Copenhagen, [Center for Economic Behavior and Inequality](https://www.econ.ku.dk/cebi).

 # Guides